Previous issue

 (v.5) -- that is a picture of defence.
 Children are good in every way, it

-says, whether you think of yourself as going out on the attack or whether
+says, whether you think of yourself as going out on the attack or whether you

-you are waiting on the defensive, there you are, with your family all round
+are waiting on the defensive, there you are, with your family all round you.

-happy man and his family just got on with it, this joyful business of having
+man and his family just got on with it, this joyful business of having

 children.
 They didn't fuss.
 It was not a matter of nagging anxiety.
-It was
+It was a

-life of rest and fulfilment to which God calls us all.
+of rest and fulfilment to which God calls us all.

 PSALM 128 -- The Transcending of Failure